Templeton Fox: Film

 Fox worked at Metro-Goldwyn-Mayer, mostly in bit parts.
 Her film credits include Tony Rome, Fate Is the Hunter, Hush… Hush, Sweet Charlotte, Who's Been Sleeping in My Bed?, and Shock Treatment.

 Stage

 In 1942, Fox portrayed Miriam Blake in a production of Guest in the House in Boston.

 Television

 Fox's television appearances include roles in Hazel, Route 66, Dennis the Menace, The Thin Man, My Three Sons, Slattery's People, Gentle Ben, My Living Doll, and Peyton Place.
 In 1975, she was a last-minute replacement to play Ralph Kramden's mother-in-law on the 25th anniversary episode of The Honeymooners after Doro Merande, the actress slated for that role, died suddenly.

 Personal life

-On August 15, 1938, Fox married Robert Lyon Welch in Chicago.
-Welch worked with a radio advertising agency.
-She retired from acting to raise their son and daughter.
-Welch died in 1964.
+Fox married Robert Lyon Welch (1910 – 1964), a radio advertising executive who later became a film producer for Paramount Pictures, on August 15, 1938, in New York City, New York.
+She and Welch had a son, Robert "Bob" Welch (1945 – 2012), a musician and early member of Fleetwood Mac, and a daughter.
+They remained married until his death in 1964.
+She married William Reid McLeod (1913 – 2005) on August 6, 1970, in Miami, Florida.

 Fox died on January 9, 1993, in Los Angeles, California.